-Every reception is unique.
-Your main goal is to celebrate your union with your partner.
+Every reception is unique, but the main goal is always the same: to celebrate your union with your partner.
+Weddings come with drinks, dancing, and gifts.
+It's a reunion for your friends and family.
+It's a time to dress up and look like a magazine cover model.
 The reception should be a fun event that caters to the needs of your guests.

 - Photo Booths

 - Party Favors

 The ceremony is meant to be elegant.
 It's the more serious part of your event.
 You share your vows, you may have some rituals, people stand, people pray, and everything needs to look pretty and on fleek.

 The reception is where you get to cut loose.
 It's when you get to see all your guests interacting with each other and getting into nonsense.

 A great way to start off the reception is to open up the bar.
 Guests will trickle into the venue of their own accord.
 You'll have guests who'll arrive way too early and others who'll arrive so late that no one was really sure if they were there.

 My suggestion: let people ease into the reception.
 They can grab a drink if they please.
 Offer some appetizers.
 The cocktail hour is all about mixing and mingling.
 It sets the first tone for the reception.
 It should be the most relaxed part of your reception.
 It may be your interim between the ceremony and reception.